 If she’d done all this before the advent of social media, she might have become a local celebrity.
 In 2018, though, it was different.
 Gonzáles’ name was trending on Twitter within hours of her first speech.
 By the end of her second, she was seared onto America’s frontal lobe.
 She made the cover of Time magazine, she had attracted 1.6 million Twitter followers and had cemented herself as the buzz-cut figurehead of the US’ gun control movement.
 It’s safe to say that her sudden fame has changed her life profoundly, and may also alter the lives of her fellow Americans and leave a legacy remembered for years to come.

 Such is the transformative and perhaps alarming power of social media.
-Russell Horning, 17, is often credited for inventing the dance move “flossing” after he performed – with a rucksack on his back – on Saturday Night Live alongside Katy Perry in 2017.
-It became a global dance craze and Horning, who is now nicknamed “Backpack Kid”, has the world at his feet.
-He’s since dropped a music album and plans to add “movie star” to his resumé, too.
+Russell Horning, 17, is often credited with inventing the dance move “flossing” after he performed – with a rucksack on his back – on Saturday Night Live alongside Katy Perry in 2017.
+It became a global dance craze and Horning, who is now nicknamed ‘Backpack Kid’, has the world at his feet.
+He’s since dropped a music album and plans to add ‘movie star’ to his resumé, too.
 (He’s also suing the makers of videogame Fortnite for stealing his shapes, so that could also prove to be pretty lucrative.)

-Dreams are made or shattered online in minutes.
+So dreams are made or shattered online in minutes.
 Just one moment on social media has the power to transform a person’s life.
-That is, only if they want it to.
+That is, only (mostly) if they want it to.

 Zeddie Little responded to his 15 minutes of fame in the spotlight differently.
-The handsome marathon runner, who, at just the right moment, flashed a swoon-inducing smile at a photographer, could have, at the very least, become a sought-after model.
+The handsome marathon runner, who, at just the right moment, flashed a swoon-inducing smile at a photographer, could have, at the very least, leveraged his new found fame to promote his purported PR aspirations.
 He became known as “Ridiculously Photogenic Guy”, after countless memes sporting his face flooded the Internet, but he didn’t seek any wealth or further fame.
 “That was quite an unexpected move,” says Dr Abidin.
 “Most of the time you see people try to milk it, but he was happy with whoever he was.”

 This sudden rise to international fame might seem like a new phenomenon, but it’s not, explains historian Leo Braudy, who says digital social media is simply “the latest technological amplifier of both worthy and trivial action”.
 Braudy, who’s the author of The Frenzy of Renown: Fame and its History, reminds us of the noted pickpocket whose only claim to fame was robbing Oliver Cromwell, and yet he’s still remembered to this day.
 More recently, he points to the Guinness Book of Records, which spurs chancers to seek notability through “trivial accomplishment” such as having the longest beard.

-Sure, neither of these examples is as significant as Gonzáles’ achievements, but there’s no denying that social media now has the power to create accidental legacies that, in many cases, will live on for decades – if not centuries – to come.
-We are all one poignant speech, energetic dance move or hilarious YouTube video away from lifelong acclaim.
+Sure, none of these examples is as significant as Gonzáles’ achievements, but there’s no denying that social media now has the power to create even accidental legacies that, in many cases, will live on for decades – if not centuries – to come.
+Perhaps we are all one poignant speech, energetic dance move or hilarious YouTube video away from life-changing fame.

 END OF STORY